General Framing Guidelines

 - To raise the roof planes enough to accomodate your changes, Shift+select all roof planes and then click the Transform/Replicate Object edit button.

-- In the Transform/Replicate Object dialog, check the box beside Move and specify the desired distance to raise or lower the roof planes along the Z Delta.
+- In the Transform/Replicate Object dialog, check the box beside Move, select the radio button next to "Relative to Itself, and specify the desired distance to raise or lower the roof planes along the Z Delta.
+A positive number here will raise the roof, a negative number will lower the roof.

 - Make the needed changes to your plan's structure.